 Other secondary sources are useful to familiarize oneself more generally with estate and trust law.

-While estate and trust law is governed by state law, relevant legal areas such as Federal tax, Social Security and Medicaid are governed by federal law.
+While estates and trusts are governed by state law, several areas of federal law are also relevant such as Federal tax, Social Security, and Medicaid.

 MU Law RESERVE materials are located on the 1st floor plaza level in the room behind the circulation desk.